verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 #### Let's Encrypt Staging with OCI DNS ClusterIssuer

-To create a `ClusterIssuer` using Let's Encrypt with OCI DNS you must:
+To create a `ClusterIssuer` using Let's Encrypt with OCI DNS, you must:

 - [Install the cert-manager-oci-webhook](#installing-the-oci-dns-webhook-solver).
 - Create an OCI user-principal secret, as documented [here]({{< relref "/docs/networking/traffic/dns#create-an-oracle-cloud-infrastructure-api-secret-in-the-target-cluster" >}}) in the `clusterResourceNamespace` for the Cert-Manager installation.